create3000/x_ite/docs/_posts/components/Layering/LayerSet.md

 ### SFInt32 [in, out] **activeLayer** <small>(0,∞)</small>

-ActiveLayer field specifies the layer in which navigation takes place.
+*activeLayer* field specifies the layer in which navigation takes place.

 #### Hint